 \subsubsection{Image Analytics}

 On many occasions, the available image dataset contains multiple shots of the same subject, as is the case in the CMU faces database \citep{sim2002cmu}.
 As an illustration, using 30 subjects from the data base and extracting 11 poses under 21 lighting conditions, we end up with a tensor comprising of 6930 = 30 $\times$ 11 $\times$ 21 images, of $32\times 32$ dimension each.
-Since each subject remains the same under different illuminations for the same pose, and there are also a number of other subjects with the same pose, we consider the following partition of the core tensor $\T{H}$ {Further, if the resulting tensor is missing certain illuminations or poses for selective subjects, a completion task needs to be undertaken.
+Since each subject remains the same under different illuminations for the same pose, and there are also a number of other subjects with the same pose, we consider the following partition of the core tensor $\T{H}$

+Further, if the resulting tensor is missing certain illuminations or poses for selective subjects, a completion task needs to be undertaken.
 Existing methods use either factorization or completion schemes to recover the missing components.
 However, as the number of missing entries increases, factorization schemes may overfit the model because of incorrectly predefined ranks, while completion schemes may fail to obtain easy to interpret model factors \citep{chen2013simultaneous}.
 To this end, we propose a model that combines a rank minimization technique \citep{chen2013simultaneous} with the DCOT model decomposition.
-Moreover, as the model structure is implicitly included in the DCOT model, we use the similarity function $s^h$, to borrow neighborhood information from image data over a image-subject specific network.}
+Moreover, as the model structure is implicitly included in the DCOT model, we use the similarity function $s^h$ to borrow neighborhood information from image data over an image-subject specific network.

 The proposed method leverages the two schemes previously discussed and accurately estimates the model factors and missing entries via the following objective function

 where $\bU^{(n)} \in \mathbb{R}^{I_n\times I_n}$, $n=1,\ldots, N$ are factor matrices; $\T{G}$ and $\T{H} \in \mathbb{R}^{I_1 \times I_2 \times \cdots \times I_N}$ are core tensors; and $\|\cdot\|_{*}$ denotes the trace norm.
 As an example, formulation \eqref{dcot:face} leverages similarity between members of $I_3$ in the CMU dataset, i.e, $\T{H}_{m_\kappa} =(1, :, \kappa,: )$ for $\kappa=1,2, \cdots, \pi$, and accross subjects $I_1$.
 The results are briefly depicted in Figure~\ref{fig:example:completion:CMU}.